Following

 "He seems like he'll be a hard child to spoil."
 Vesna tags along in humor.
 "What about that one?"
 She inquires.

-"Quite the opposite, except maybe when he thought he was going to starve.
-Now he's quiet, polite and patient.
+"Quite the opposite, the moment he saw me, he's become quiet, polite and patient.
 I wish all my monks were nearly as attentive as this little one."
 He praises.
 Easy for him to say and think, the pain in the depths of my body wrack and grip harder than ever!

 Vesna looked from the fussing child before standing up.
 "Ov'er here!"
 She exclaimed as one of the pilgrims arrived with bowls of food for us.
 By now Lady Vesna's retainers provided fire to the timber and stones to give those who sat around its piling.